Your birth options

 First baby options

-For women with straightforward pregnancies who are expecting their first baby, it is advised that planning to give birth in a midwifery-led unit is particularly suitable.
+For women with straightforward pregnancies who are expecting their first baby you will be advised about giving birth at home or in a midwifery-led unit

 Options for subsequent births